Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 Elicitation

 Servers can pause mid-operation and ask the user for input (elicitation/create).
-Pass onElicitationRequest to handle it; the request is a two-mode union:
+The request is a two-mode union:

 const mcp = await createMcpClient({